BY JOHN NASH

 People, particularly sane, level-headed people, typified by readers of CSM, may often wonder how large numbers of apparently normal, everyday people can be whipped into a mob capable of monstrous and inhuman acts.

 May I introduce you to a particularly evil monster of such outrageous proportion that you may suffer the vapours simply reading about him.
-He is called Ron Thompson, mass murderer of at least five thousand elephants plus large swathes of other iconic African wild animals, an eco-criminal of the most heinous kind and for whom the vilest adjectives and calumniation are richly deserved.
+He is called Ron Thomson, mass murderer of at least five thousand elephants plus large swathes of other iconic African wild animals, an eco-criminal of the most heinous kind and for whom the vilest adjectives and calumniation are richly deserved.
 Even when interviewed, this sociopath impertinently claimed that his murderous activities were “culling, part of his job” and even added that it was “thrilling and he had no regrets”.
 Surely the endangered animals of Africa need protecting from such sociopaths.
 I’m not making this up.
 Those among you with a sensitive disposition better don sunglasses or read on with only one eye, because here’s evidence:

 On 9th April, 2019, The Mirror exposed this evil man as “A man who has been branded one of the world’s most prolific trophy hunters”.
-So now we knew what Thompson really is.
+So now we knew what Thomson really is.
 A bloody trophy hunter.
 One of those swine who kills innocent animals and hangs their sorry heads on his wall.

 On 9th April, the Express also exposed “this unrepentant cruel trophy hunter.”
 Corroboration.
 Not only a trophy hunter but unrepentant and cruel with it, too.